 Anne Hyde gives us a sweeping yet intimate narrative of the worlds that Euro-American traders and Native peoples built in the early-nineteenth-century West.
-It should also serve as a call to arms to delve deeper into researching, documenting and preserving Native women’s voices both past and present.
+It should also serve as a call to arms.

 But was Eva McCoy exactly as she appeared?
 Was her careful appeal actually a careful manipulation of sympathy or did it conceal an even sadder truth?

 I didn’t know it then, but my research trajectory changed that day in 2012 when I happened upon Collier’s photos of my family.